 Assembly of the Spain-Portugal Territory

-On May 4th and 6th, 2019, we broadcast to the Sisters of Spain and Portugal in Barcelona the Assembly of the Congregation which took place in April 2019
+On May 4th and 6th, 2019, we share the fruits of the Assembly of the Congregation with the Sisters of Spain and Portugal in Barcelona the which took place in April 2019

 The sisters welcomed with great interest the information received on the different territories as well as the report of Marie Françoise Phelippeau (General Superior) on the life of the Congregation.
-On the other hand, documents to work with the priorities for the next two years have been read and shared by groups and have responded well to the wishes of the sisters and the global reality that we live.
+On the other hand, there were documents which will required work on the priorities for the next two years.
+These were read and shared by groups who have responded well to the wishes of the sisters and the global reality that we live.

 Then, the JPIC commission of the territory, (Justice-Peace and Integrity of the Creation) formed by Sisters Victoria Vallés, Carmen Oliveras, Eugenia Hueto (from Spain) and Mª Luisa Remuge (from Portugal), presented her project of animation of the communities.

 As well as Sister Pilar Trillo, who presented the project of the International Secretary JPIC of the Assumption Family and innovations in our Website.

 The Youth and Vocation Ministry Team, composed of Sisters Charo Martín, Germaine Musakata and Marga Luque (laywoman of the group of common treasures), shared the activitiesthey carried out during this year and in particular during this Holy Week.

 Louisette Razanamino (Madagascar’s little sister) who participated for the first time in this assembly, shared some of her path of integration into the community and the mission, in addition to learning Spanish.
 She arrived in Granada in January 2019.
 The Assembly welcomed her.